technofocus-pte/airdy/Lab 5/Lab 5.md

 14. Once connected, **Close** the Connect an Azure AI Search resource dialog.
 (Reduce the **Zoom** **size** of the browser if the Close button is not visible.
-It should be visible at 67%).
+It should be visible at 67% or 50%).

     ![A screenshot of a search engine AI-generated content may be incorrect.](./media/image57.png)